unic8s/hd2_macropad/README.md

 1. If you want to change your selection just click the "back" button at the bottom left corner.
 2. You screen will switch back from game to setup mode.
 3. Now you can either unselect the unwanted stratagems inside the groups or just click "reset" at the bottom right corner to unselect all selected stratagems from the list.
-4. As soon as you're finished just click the "Play" button or have selected 4 stratagems again and the screen will automatically switch from setup to game mode.
+4. As soon as you're finished just click the "Play" button or have selected 4 (+1 bonus) stratagems again and the screen will automatically switch from setup to game mode.

 ## Device configuration
 If you click on "Config" on the setup screen you will enter the device configuration with specific hard-/software features.